needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 The Teleportation Provider inherits from the `LocomotionProvider` abstract class.
 The Teleportation Provider is responsible for moving the Origin to the desired location on the user's request.

-This implementation has two types of teleportation destinations: a Teleportation Area and a Teleportation Anchor.
+This implementation has several types of teleportation destinations: a Teleportation Area, a Teleportation Anchor, and a Teleportation Multi-Anchor Volume.
 These are discussed in more detail below.
 In short:

 - Teleportation Areas allow the user to choose a location on a surface that they wish to teleport to.

 - Teleportation Anchors teleport the user to a pre-determined specific position and/or rotation that they specify.
 Technically, it functions like the Teleportation Area but has the additional anchor functionality.

+- Teleportation Multi-Anchor Volumes allow the user to target a volume of space to teleport to one of several anchor locations, based on custom filtering logic.

-Both types of teleportation destinations are implemented on top of the XR Interaction system using the `BaseTeleportationInteractable` as the starting point for shared code.
+All types of teleportation destinations are implemented on top of the XR Interaction system using the `BaseTeleportationInteractable` as the starting point for shared code.

 The XR Interaction system also provides various line rendering options.
 For more information, see documentation for the [XR Interactor Line Visual](xr-interactor-line-visual.md) and the [XR Interactor Reticle Visual](xr-interactor-reticle-visual.md).